CesarMendozza/FIFA-19-Analysis/README.md

 ### Content

-Every player featured in FiFA 19
+Every player featured in FiFA ’18
-Over 90 attributes
+Over 0 attributes
 Player Data
-Attributes based on actual data from EA’s FIFA ’19
+Attributes based on actual data from EA’s FIFA ’18
 I have engineered some attributes.
 Player personal data like age, nationality, club, wage etc…

 ### Upcoming updates
 Add the element of ‘Star Power’ into model
-Chloropleth to show all nation represented in the dataset

 ### Data Source